japila-books/apache-spark-internals/docs/storage/ShuffleBlockFetcherIterator.md

 `sendRequest` increments <<bytesInFlight, bytesInFlight>> and <<reqsInFlight, reqsInFlight>> internal counters.

-NOTE: The input `FetchRequest` contains the remote xref:storage:BlockManagerId.adoc[] address and the shuffle blocks to fetch (as a sequence of xref:storage:BlockId.adoc[] and their sizes).
+NOTE: The input `FetchRequest` contains the remote storage:BlockManagerId.md[] address and the shuffle blocks to fetch (as a sequence of storage:BlockId.md[] and their sizes).

-`sendRequest` xref:storage:ShuffleClient.adoc#fetchBlocks[requests `ShuffleClient` to fetch shuffle blocks] (from the host, the port, and the executor as defined in the input `FetchRequest`).
+`sendRequest` storage:ShuffleClient.md#fetchBlocks[requests `ShuffleClient` to fetch shuffle blocks] (from the host, the port, and the executor as defined in the input `FetchRequest`).

 NOTE: `ShuffleClient` was defined when <<creating-instance, ShuffleBlockFetcherIterator was created>>.